Outlaw motorcycle club: Organization and leadership

 Larger motorcycle clubs often acquire real estate for use as a clubhouse or private compound.
+Clubhouses, which are frequently fortified and equipped with a sophisticated security system, serve as a meeting place for a club or chapter.
+To meet the expenditures of running an outlaw motorcycle club, namely the renting, purchase or furnishing of a clubhouse, groups raise funds primarily through membership dues and club fines, the sale of various items to members, the brokerage of club shares, sponsoring parties and organizing motorcycle trips.
+Some clubs also maintain a fund for the legal defense of its members.

 Membership

-Some "biker" clubs employ a process whereby members must pass several stages such as "friend of the club", "hang-around", and "prospect", on their way to becoming full-patch (see explanation of 'patching' below) members.
+Some "biker" clubs employ a process whereby members must pass several stages, such as "friend of the club", "hang-around", and "prospect", on their way to becoming full-patch (see the explanation of 'patching' below) members.
 The actual stages and membership process can and often do vary widely from club to club.
-Often, an individual must pass a vote of the membership and swear some level of allegiance to the club.
+Usually, an individual must pass a membership vote and swear some level of allegiance to the club.
 Some clubs have a unique club patch (cut or top rocker) adorned with the term MC that are worn on the rider's vest, known as a kutte.

-In these clubs, some amount of hazing may occur during the early stages (i.e. hang-around, prospecting) ranging from the mandatory performance of menial labor tasks for full patch members to sophomoric pranks, and, in rare cases with some outlaw motorcycle clubs, acts of violence.
-During this time, the prospect may wear the club name on the back of their vest, but not the full logo, though this practice may vary from club to club.
+In these clubs, some amount of hazing may occur during the early stages (i.e., hang-around, prospecting) ranging from the mandatory performance of menial labor tasks for full patch members to sophomoric pranks and, in rare cases with some outlaw motorcycle clubs, acts of violence.
+During this time, the prospect may wear the club name on the back of their vest but not the entire logo, though this practice may vary from club to club.
 To become a full member, the prospect or probate must be voted on by the rest of the full club members.
 Successful admission usually requires more than a simple majority, and some clubs may reject a prospect or a probate for a single dissenting vote.
 A formal induction follows, in which the new member affirms his loyalty to the club and its members.
 The final logo patch is then awarded.
 Full members are often referred to as "full patch members" or "patchholders" and the step of attaining full membership can be referred to as "being patched".